 Don’t Forget to Meal Prep

-Feeding a large amount of people can be tricky.
+Feeding a large number of people can be tricky.
 It will take thoughtful coordination and planning.
 Here are some ways to handle the food situation:

 - Fend for Yourself: Each family brings food for themselves.
 This is great if allergies are important.